Can Joint Bankruptcy Provide Relief From Marital Debt?

 - Stop foreclosure

-We represent clients in the West Michigan area, with convenient office locations in Grand Rapids, Kalamazoo, Muskegon, Big Rapids and Lansing.
-If you have questions about joint bankruptcy or marital debt, we invite you to call 616-784-1700 or contact us online.
+We represent clients in the west Michigan area, with convenient office locations in Grand Rapids, Kalamazoo, Muskegon, Big Rapids and Lansing.

 - We offer free initial consultations.